-Wired-MT is a listserv for Montana library staff provided by the Montana Library Association.
+Wired-MT is a listserv for Montana library staff provided by the Montana Library Association through OCLC's listserv platform.
 A listserv is an electronic forum where people can post ideas or find out what is happening in the area.
 This listserv is a great resource for library staff and board members, so we recommend subscribing to it.
-Instructions on how to subscribe to wired- mt can be found at http://www.mtlib.org.
+Instructions on how to subscribe to Wired- MT can be found by visiting the MLA website.
 Library staff can read messages posted on a variety of topics and they can post messages and/or questions for others to read.